By Alex Michaelides, A twisty psychological thriller

 Read it or Skip it?

 As a fan of thrillers, I’m fairly forgiving of books in this genre that aren’t perfect.
-I found this book mildly entertaining, though I don’t think anyone would be missing out by not reading it.
-I do think it nails the ending, in my opinion anyway, which is often pretty key for me to enjoy a psychological thriller.
+I found this book mildly entertaining, and I think there’s lots of people who will enjoy reading it, especially if you love smartly laid out plots.
+It nails the ending, in my opinion anyway, which is often pretty key for me to enjoy a psychological thriller.

 That said, if you do like psychological thrillers and are not nit-picky about your books, this is a quick and fun read overall.
-If you liked The Wife Between Us, for example, you might like this book (though I liked The Wife Between Us more than The Silent Patient).
+If you liked The Wife Between Us, for example, you might like this book.
+Check out the Silent Patient on Amazon.